GoBoundless/boundless-icon-font/README.md

 ### Notes
--Config file is: fontcustom.yml.
-These config settings will only be loaded if the fontcustom command is run while in this directory
+- Config file is `fontcustom.yml`.
+These config settings will only be loaded if the fontcustom command is run while in this directory.